 The first known Mass celebrated in the district was at the house, (a sod hut on Middle Road, some 800m from Whiterig), of Mr. & Mrs. Philip Heffernan.
 Mrs. Heffernan invited the few Catholics to their humble cottage when Father Larkins celebrated this mass some time in the mid 1870’s.

 On the 28th of December 1882, the “Mission of Gore” Parish was established by Bishop Patrick Moran.
-Less than a year later on the 14th of October 1883 the opening of the Church of the Blessed Sacrament was celebrated.
+Less than a year later on the 14th of October 1883 the opening of the Church of the Blessed Sacrament was celebrated and a place of worship for the Poles who had recently settled in the district and at nearby Waikaka Valley.
 The following is a selected report of this:

 OPENING OF THE ROMAN CATHOLIC CHURCH, GORDON.